Gutierre0x80/CSRF/README.md

 # CSRF
 __________________________________________

-Simple html page to explore simple csrf
+Just a simple html page to explore a basic csrf vulnerability
 __________________________________________